genesis-x/xgsmnsetup/README.md

 Save all these on a notepad for adding to the masternode configuration file later.

-Connect to your Linux VPS as root
+**Connect to your Linux VPS as root**

-Copy and Paste the command below
+**Copy and Paste the command below

 bash <(curl -Ls https://raw.githubusercontent.com/sburns1369/GenesisX_MN_Script/master/xgs.sh)

-Follow on Screen Directions
+- Follow on Screen Directions
-Hit "y" to start and select the amount of MN you would like to install.
+- Hit "y" to start and select the amount of MN you would like to install.
-Wait about 5 minutes, and hit enter when prompted about 5 minutes in (programming dependencies installation) This process will generate a set of IP addresses and genkeys for each MN you installed.
+- Wait about 5 minutes, and hit enter when prompted about 5 minutes in (programming dependencies installation)
+- This process will generate a set of IP addresses and genkeys for each MN you installed.
-Put the numbers in the notepad file you made earlier combining them with the TX ID and TX output like so. e.g MN01 98.456.15.885:5555 xxxxxxit9Bf3X9Z1movYXtYXxxxxxxxxqNscHQxbN363Mb3bCPo xxxxxxxxxd35dc068fd43ac068fbd42f2d7cdcab139d3e010cf0e5xxxxxxxx1d 0
+- Put the numbers in the notepad file you made earlier combining them with the TX ID and TX output like so.
+  - e.g MN01 98.456.15.885:5555 xxxxxxit9Bf3X9Z1movYXtYXxxxxxxxxqNscHQxbN363Mb3bCPo xxxxxxxxxd35dc068fd43ac068fbd42f2d7cdcab139d3e010cf0e5xxxxxxxx1d 0
-      MN02 [2q02:xxxx:2030:4328:10]:5555 xxxxxxaBn7DrP9ts7nExG5qbbUR13xxxxxxxxxxxgXa8Lsbk9ym xxxxxxxx7adb4fbd6ce0e56072cc1c703a1af7xxxxxxxxb919bde90a4553174a 0
+  - MN02 [2q02:xxxx:2030:4328:10]:5555 xxxxxxaBn7DrP9ts7nExG5qbbUR13xxxxxxxxxxxgXa8Lsbk9ym xxxxxxxx7adb4fbd6ce0e56072cc1c703a1af7xxxxxxxxb919bde90a4553174a 0
-      MN03 [2q02:xxxx:2044:8749:15]:5555 xxxxxxxzr8EDzoUBoXtqFXbBFkUi8xxxxxxxxj7kFqDsUdd3CAS d9f4a9bf4d428638fxxxxxxx3c589ef9cb4b2fab9c9b13817891fabf7c197ee4 1
+  - MN03 [2q02:xxxx:2044:8749:15]:5555 xxxxxxxzr8EDzoUBoXtqFXbBFkUi8xxxxxxxxj7kFqDsUdd3CAS d9f4a9bf4d428638fxxxxxxx3c589ef9cb4b2fab9c9b13817891fabf7c197ee4 1
-      MN04 [2q02:xxxx:2099:4157:99]:5555 xxxxxot3FrB4W5YmSczxq59Dxxxxxxxxxxxk1EJ96UHa4vcLnVt abb7xxxxxxxxx2b10ccaccdf6ea9e6536f06b0172a977c16c94c3a8xxxxxxxx1 1
+  - MN04 [2q02:xxxx:2099:4157:99]:5555 xxxxxot3FrB4W5YmSczxq59Dxxxxxxxxxxxk1EJ96UHa4vcLnVt abb7xxxxxxxxx2b10ccaccdf6ea9e6536f06b0172a977c16c94c3a8xxxxxxxx1 1
-It will around 2 hours roughly for it to fully sync.
+- It will around 2 hours roughly for it to fully sync.
-  -Longer if you are doing more nodes.
+  - Longer if you are doing more nodes.
-While we wait we can configure the Windows Wallet.
+- While we wait we can configure the Windows Wallet.
-Go back to (or open) your windows wallet.
+- Go back to (or open) your windows wallet.
-Click on "Tools"
+- Click on "Tools"
-Select "Masternode Configuration File" from the list.
+- Select "Masternode Configuration File" from the list.
-In the Notepad that Opens titled "masternode.conf" follow the example in it.
+- In the Notepad that Opens titled "masternode.conf" follow the example in it.
-Enter the combined MN configurations as stated in the above example.
+- Enter the combined MN configurations as stated in the above example.
-Hit enter, and enter the information for the next Masternode, if your entering more than 1.
+- Hit enter, and enter the information for the next Masternode, if your entering more than 1.
-Once complete, save the file and close.
+- Once complete, save the file and close.

-Close the Wallet
+**Close the Wallet

  -Make sure you close it, not just minimize it.

-Re-open the wallet
+**Re-open the wallet

 Click the Masternode tab and you should see all your Masternodes there If they do not appear, double check your work in the masternode.conf